MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/user-accounts/user-accounts.md

     - To re-enable the user account for Skype for Business Server, in the panel, click **Re-enable User**.
 In the next panel that appears, click **Save**.

 > [!NOTE]
-> The New Control Panel is not available for Skype for Business Server 2015
+> The new Control Panel is not available for Skype for Business Server 2015

-### Disable or re-enable a user account using Legacy Control Panel
+### Disable or re-enable a user account using legacy Control Panel

 1. From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.